The Gore Gore Girls: Release

 The Gore Gore Girls was released on home video by the now-defunct Midnight Video distribution company on VHS in the mid 1980s.
 The film was first released on DVD by Something Weird Video in 2000, digitally mastered and featuring audio commentary by Herschell Gordon Lewis.

-The film was refused classification in Australia by the Office of Film and Literature Classification upon its review in 2005 and remains banned in the country.
+The film was refused classification in Australia by the Office of Film and Literature Classification upon its review in 2005, and remains banned in the country.

 Critical reception

 The reception of the film was polarized, but more positive than Lewis's previous films.
-The violence and gore was seen by some as excessive and acting was criticized as well.
-However, the film's themes on sex-positivity, Vietnam War trauma, & modesty were seen to have merit.
+The violence and gore was seen by some as excessive and the film's acting performances were criticized as well.
+However, the film's themes on sex-positivity, Vietnam War trauma, and modesty were seen to have merit.
 Allmovie wrote, "Herschell Gordon Lewis' final feature is so crudely lensed and unrelentingly violent that it's tempting to believe the whole thing was made solely as a prank", calling it "a fascinatingly sick swan song".
 Sean Leonard from HorrorNews.net gave the film a positive review, writing, "The Gore Gore Girls features decent-at-best acting, some uncomfortable edits, and a plot that repeats itself over and over until it seems an ending might be necessary.
 At the same time, it features hilarious gory scenes right from the start, with ridiculousness and schlock around every corner."
 G. Noel Gross of DVD Talk rated the film four out of five stars, calling it a classic, and "One of the sickest, sleaziest movies it has been my pleasure to witness".